"and I have also spoken by the prophets and I have multiplied visions and by the hand of prophets used likenesses." (Hosea 12:10, My translation).

 The Lord is calling us to come up, to arise and see things from a high perspective, from within our relationship with Him.
 Come up and be a zealous hot burning volcano, not a fragile static glass vessel.
 We aren't just vessels to be filled no matter how transparent and lovely.
 We are meant to be dynamic carriers of His Spirit.

-The paint came off in this image so I couldn't complete it.
+The paint came off in this image I began of a beautiful glass vessel, so I couldn't complete it.
 I began preparing to repaint it after adding gesso to the canvas.
 Before I could, I was at a meeting worshiping God and had a vision of the ribbons I'd painted in the unfinished painting, released into the heavens above where we were worshiping.
-Afterwards, the Holy Spirit impressed upon me doing it from a different perspective without the fragile glass vessel.
+Afterwards, the Holy Spirit impressed upon me to do it from a different perspective without the fragile glass vessel.
 So I re-sketched it on the canvas and the Holy Spirit pointed out the volcano.
-Originally, it was going to be a hill or a mountain, so I prepared this quick sketch of a volcano errupting with the ribbons I use to dance with.
+Originally, it was going to be a hill or a mountain, so I prepared a quick sketch of a volcano errupting with the ribbons I use to dance with.
 It was preparation for a prayer/worship gathering.
 I wasn't well on the night, but soemone else painted a volcano above the snake line during the event.
-I will paint this soon.
+About a year later the art was still unfinished and I had a dream about my art assignment being late, so I got back to work on it and finished it ... although I'd like to add more colours to the volcano.

 Maybe one form of prophetic art is like preaching.
 Sharing a scripture the Holy Spirit reminds us of.
 It can be a form of unpicking the word God gives for the moment, in order to share what God is saying.